-We encourage parents to make an active contribution to their child's education and have regular meetings each term to share the progress of children on the SEND register with their parents.
-We plan outside intervention with parents, and share the process of decision-making by providing clear information relating to the education of their child.
+We encourage parents to make an active contribution to their child's education and have regular meetings each term to share the progress of children with their parents.
+We plan outside intervention with parents and share the process of decision-making by providing clear information relating to the education of their child.

-Parents always have access to the SENDCo through a school email address and parents and children have access to the VLE.
-Our school's open door policy also allows for parents to speak to the SENDCo at the beginning and end of her days of work (Tues-Thurs) and during the day with an appointment.
+Parents always have access to the SENCo through school email address or phone contact.
+Our school's open door policy also allows for parents to speak to the SENCo at the beginning and end of her days of work (Tues-Thurs) and during the day with an appointment.

-Children and young people with special educational needs often have a unique knowledge of their own needs and their views about what sort of help they would like.
+Children and young people with special educational needs often have a unique knowledge of their own needs.
 They will be encouraged to contribute to the assessment of their needs, the review and transition process.

-The school website http://upper-beeding.eschools.co.uk/website contains details of our policy for special educational needs, our school's Local Offer, links to West Sussex Local offer including the arrangements made for children in our school with special educational needs.
+The school website http://upper-beeding.eschools.co.uk/website contains details of our policies for special educational needs, our SEN Information and Disability Report, our school's Local Offer and links to West Sussex Local Offer, including the arrangements made for children in our school with special educational needs.